Harvest Hosts in Washington

 The west is cool and wet while the east is dry and hot, so plan power and comfort for each side.

-Line up a series of one night stays across the state, and reserve busy Walla Walla and Yakima hosts ahead.
+Line up a series of stays across the state, filter for hosts allowing extra nights, and reserve busy Walla Walla and Yakima hosts ahead.

 Map the legs between hosts with RV Life Pro for an RV safe route, then compare tiers on the is it worth it guide before you join.